PoptropicaSahil/paligemma-from-scratch/README.md

 ## Transformers
-Point is to avoid repeated computation and therefore imporve efficiency. **Bottom line - transformers are seq2seq models**. *For each input, you get one output.
+**Bottom line - transformers are seq2seq models**. *For each input, you get one output.
 For 100 inputs, you get 100 outputs.*

 > For simplicity we assume that each word is a token